Skip to main content

 Duties After Loss: What Your Policy Requires You to Do

-Comprehensive guide to policyholder obligations after an insurance claim — mitigation, notice, proof of loss, examination under oath, cooperation, and how California law limits the insurer's ability to deny claims for non-compliance.
+Policyholder obligations after a claim: mitigation, notice, proof of loss, examination under oath, cooperation, and how CA limits denial for non-compliance.

-How insurers use false or pretextual fraud accusations to deny legitimate claims, the Special Investigations Unit process, policyholder rights during fraud investigations, burden of proof requirements, and practical defense strategies under California law.
+How insurers use pretextual fraud accusations to deny legitimate claims: the SIU process, your rights, burden of proof, and defense under California law.

 Flood Insurance: NFIP vs. Private Flood Insurance

-NFIP and private flood insurance use similar policy forms but operate under completely different legal systems.
-Learn the critical differences in consumer protections, proof of loss rules, bad faith remedies, and claims handling that most adjusters and attorneys get wrong.
+NFIP and private flood policies look alike but run under different legal systems.
+Differences in consumer protections, proof of loss, and bad faith remedies.

 Hail Damage Insurance Claims